gdruumond/Estudonauta/README.md

-# Portugol Studio
+# Estudonauta

  This is my first repository on GitHub.

- In this specific repository, I'm committing the classes and exercises of Portugol Studio (a learning programming environment for beginners) from the Estudonauta platform
+ In this specific repository, I'm committing the classes and exercises of Estudonauta platform.